schalkventer/faker-extra/README.md

 **Then import as follows:**

-_Note that you can also descructure only the required helpers from import if you want._
+_Note: that you can also descructure only the required helpers from import if you want._

 ##### ES Modules